-If both you and your Beneficiary die before 60 benefit payments have been made under the Five Year Certain and Life Benefit, 120 benefit payments have been made under the Ten Year Certain and Life Benefit, or 180 benefit payments have been made under the Fifteen Year Certain and Life Benefit, the value of the remaining payments needed to reach 60, 120 or 180 benefit payments, respectively, shall be paid in a lump sum to the estate of the later of the two to die, provided that the estate of the second person to die makes a claim for the remaining payments within twelve months of the date of the second person's death.
+If both you and your Beneficiary die before 60 benefit payments have been made under the Five Year Certain and Life Benefit, 120 benefit payments have been made under the Ten Year Certain and Life Benefit, or 180 benefit payments have been made under the Fifteen Year Certain and Life Benefit, the value of the remaining payments needed to reach 60, 120 or 180 benefit payments, respectively, shall be paid to the estate of the later of the two to die, provided that the estate is opened within three (3) months of the date of death.
+If no estate is opened within three (3) months of the date of death, the benefit payments will be made to the persons specified under the laws of intestacy of the State of Indiana.